-Sandra shares firsthand how her experience with UPMC Sports Medicine’s sports nutrition program and dietitian Jeff Lucchino, MS, RDN, CSSD helped put her on the fast track to a healthier lifestyle and improved race times.
+Sandra shares firsthand how her experience with UPMC Sports Medicine’s Sports Nutrition program helped put her on the fast track to a healthier lifestyle and improved race times:

 I am a wife, a stay-at-home mother of two boys, and an avid runner.
 My running adventures started back in 2006 when I ran my first half marathon.
 I was immediately in love with distance running, as it filled a hole in my heart that college athletics had once occupied.